 • AimTo develop and strengthen a project application to an identified international call for proposals.

 • TimeframeThe planning project may last for a maximum of 12 months.
-The starting date for the planning project may not be earlier than the decision date on whether a planning grant is granted.
-The end date may not be later than one week after the international the call for proposals has closed.
+The start date for the planning project may not be earlier than the decision date if a planning grant is granted.
+The end date may not be later than one week after the international the call for proposals closes.

 Main project

-• AimThe project that you will apply for funding for in the next step in a published international call for proposals.
+• AimThe project that you will apply for funding in a published international call for proposalsin the next step.

 • ContentThe main project is described in the project application that is developed during the planning project and submitted to the international the call for proposals.

-Your project should integrate gender equality both in how your project team is composed and how you implement the project.
+Your project should integrate gender equality both into how your project team is composed and how you carry out the project.
 This means that you need to:

 • take into account the gender balance within the project team